VastaGit/Django-School/README.md

 - [x] Registration of teachers through the website.
 - [x] Teacher authentication with phone number and password.
-- [x] CRUD operations for managing students.
+- [x] CRUD operations for managing students in django admin page.
-- [x] Email notifications sent to students upon creation.
+- [x] Email notifications sent to students upon creation using django-signals.
 - [x] Search functionality to find students by their names.
-- [x] Mass email sending to selected students.
+- [x] Mass email sending to selected students using django.core.mail.
 - [x] PostgreSQL database as the backend.

 ## Usage